Abortion in Kenya: The Constitution

-Prior to the re-draft of the 2010 constitution, many Kenyan anti-abortion advocates and religious leaders, with the support of U.S. pro-life organizations stood in opposition of the 2010 version of the Constitution of Kenya due to the inclusion of the article concerning abortion.
+Prior to the re-draft of the 2010 constitution, many Kenyan anti-abortion advocates and religious leaders, with the support of U.S. pro-life organizations, stood in opposition of the 2010 version of the Constitution of Kenya due to the inclusion of the article concerning abortion.
 The National Council of Churches of Kenya, which feared it would lead to the legalisation of abortion, opposed the amendment.
 Those promoting anti-abortion agendas proposed seven amendments to Article 26 of the new drafted 2010 Constitution.
-Due to the persistent efforts of the Kenyan Federation of Women Lawyers (FIDA) and other women's choice organizations the amendments were never implemented.
+Due to the persistent efforts of the Kenyan Federation of Women Lawyers (FIDA) and other women's choice organizations, the amendments were never implemented.

 The Kenyan Penal Code

 The 2012 [2010] revision of The Kenyan Penal Code Chapter 63 incorporates and prescribes punishments regarding abortion laws.
-Articles 158-160 directly address women aborting or miscarrying.
+Sections 158-160 directly address women aborting or miscarrying.

-Article 158: Attempts to procure abortionAny person who, with intent to procure miscarriage of a woman, whether she is or is not with child, unlawfully administers to her or causes her to take any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, is guilty of a felony and is liable to imprisonment for fourteen years.Article 159: The like by woman with childAny woman who, being with child, with intent to procure her own miscarriage, unlawfully administers to herself any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, or permits any such thing or means to be administered or used to her, is guilty of a felony and is liable to imprisonment for seven years.Article 160: Supplying drugs or instruments to procure abortionAny person who unlawfully supplies to or procures for any person any thing whatever, knowing that it is intended to be unlawfully used to procure the miscarriage of a woman whether she is or is not with child, is guilty of a felony and is liable to imprisonment for three years.Additionally, Article 240 of Chapter 63 of the Kenyan Penal Code provides further clarification of the basis of surgical operations in relation to a mother's health and unborn children.
+Section 158: Attempts to procure abortionAny person who, with intent to procure miscarriage of a woman, whether she is or is not with child, unlawfully administers to her or causes her to take any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, is guilty of a felony and is liable to imprisonment for fourteen years.Section 159: The like by woman with childAny woman who, being with child, with intent to procure her own miscarriage, unlawfully administers to herself any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, or permits any such thing or means to be administered or used to her, is guilty of a felony and is liable to imprisonment for seven years.Section 160: Supplying drugs or instruments to procure abortionAny person who unlawfully supplies to or procures for any person any thing whatever, knowing that it is intended to be unlawfully used to procure the miscarriage of a woman whether she is or is not with child, is guilty of a felony and is liable to imprisonment for three years.Additionally, Section 240 of the Kenyan Penal Code (Cap 63) provides further clarification of the basis of surgical operations in relation to a mother's health and unborn children.